 Then if you have the typical medical payments coverage on your own automobile insurance, which is anywhere from $1,000 to $5,000 you can get that from your own insurance company and use that to take care of your co-payments and use that to take care of your deductible.
 You are still entitled to be compensated for time off of work, pain and suffering etc.

 Check with your insurance company, if you are in the most likely 80%, you do have uninsured motorist coverage, your own insurance company either by doing it on your own or through a lawyer will make a claims payment to you under your uninsured motorist coverage and they will go after the uninsured person to collect whatever they paid out to you.
 Normally they won’t be able to collect but they try.
 Whether they do or whether they don’t does not affect your recovery, whether you buy that particular type of coverage for your insurance company to cover it.
+You can trust our California motor vehicle accident lawyers to challenge unfair offers and push for full recovery.

 5. I hit another car at an intersection, I was driving.
 It was my fault, however, I wasn’t driving that fast and the passengers in the other car who were hit were not wearing their seatbelts.
 Are they at all responsible?”